Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Finite-dimensional approximations

-2. The operator $(A,B_1,\ldots,B_m,\varphi^{(h)},\tau)\mapsto u^{(h)}$ involves only algebraic (iterative) computations, including the solution of linear systems of equations with (previously computed) coefficients in $\mathbb{B}$, finding of eigenvalues and eigenvectors of symmetric matrices with (previously computed) coefficients in $\mathbb{B}$, and comparing (previously computed) numbers in $\mathbb{B}$, in particular in the branching operators \eqref{flux_1}, \eqref{scheme_1}.
-Therefore, the assertion follows from Lemma \ref{ceigen} and other remarks in Section \ref{compcount}.
+\item The operator $(A,B_1,\ldots,B_m,\varphi^{(h)},\tau)\mapsto u^{(h)}$ involves only algebraic (iterative) computations, including the solution of linear systems of equations with (previously computed) coefficients in $\mathbb{B}$, finding of eigenvalues and eigenvectors of symmetric matrices with (previously computed) coefficients in $\mathbb{B}$, and comparing (previously computed) numbers in $\mathbb{B}$, in particular in the branching operators~\eqref{flux_1},~\eqref{scheme_1}.
+Therefore, the assertion follows from Lemma~\ref{ceigen} and other remarks in Section~\ref{compcount}.

-3. Recall from Section 4.1 that a difference scheme is {\em stable} if the corresponding difference operators $R_h$ (that send the grid function $[u^l]$ to the grid function $[u^{l+1}]$) are bounded uniformly on $h$, together with their powers.
-The investigation of stability of the difference scheme from the previous subsection can be done as follows (for more details see e.g. \cite{go76}, p.
-78).
+\item This assertion is a standard fact, we give some details for the reader not working with the difference schemes.
+Recall from Section~\ref{basicdif} that a difference scheme is {\em stable} if the corresponding difference operators $R_h$ (that send the grid function $[u^l]$ to the grid function $[u^{l+1}]$) are bounded uniformly on $h$, together with their powers.
+The investigation of stability of the difference scheme from the previous subsection can be done as follows (for more details see e.g.\ \cite[p.\ 78]{go76}).

-First consider the one-dimensional scheme \eqref{scheme_1} and the case $\mu\geq 0$ (in case $\mu<0$ the argument is similar).
+First consider the one-dimensional scheme~\eqref{scheme_1} and the case $\mu\geq 0$ (in case $\mu<0$ the argument is similar).
 Denote by $\nu=|\mu|\displaystyle\frac{\tau}{h}$ the Courant number and check the scheme stability by the Fourier method.
-Substituting in \eqref{scheme_1} the values (where $i^2=-1$)
+Substituting in~ \eqref{scheme_1} the values (where $i^2=-1$)

 we obtain the characteristic equation